Eriksen sorely missed in bore draw

 Kasper Schmeichel comfortably dealt with Cyrus Christie's drive after a rare Ireland break and there would be no late sucker punch for the dominant Danes as they eased through the closing stages.

-Ireland will have another opportunity to respond to a humbling defeat on Wednesday (NZDT) when it hosts Wales, a 4-1 winner in its UEFA Nations League opener last month.
+Ireland will have another opportunity to respond to a humbling defeat on Wednesday (AEDT) when it hosts Wales, a 4-1 winner in its UEFA Nations League opener last month.

 Denmark has a friendly against Austria on the same day.